Orange-OpenSource/ouds-ios/docs_release/README.md

     <!-- Once the Jekyll server is started, the documentation for version X.Y.Z should be available at http://127.0.0.1:4000/ods-ios/X.Y.Z/. -->

-- Generate documentation from Swift sources, it will update online version and generate a ZIP file
-    ```shell
-    ./generateDoc.sh --libversion=X.Y.Z --usegit
-    # --usegit means updating GitHub Pages branch
-    # Add --nozip if you don't want a ZIP file
-    # X.Y.Z here is just the version number to display in main index.html pages, replace values of course
-    ```
 - Create a new pull request named `Prepare release X.Y.Z` on GitHub to merge your branch into `develop`.

 - Review and merge this pull request on GitHub.<br /><br />